infinityonlinesolutions/alpine-wordpress-fpm-helm-chart/README.md

 # alpine-wordpress-fpm

-A Fast Wordpress Helm Chart with Alpine - WordPress, httpd an MySql
+A Fast Wordpress Helm Chart with Alpine WordPress and php-fpm, Alpine httpd and Alpine MySql docker images packaged in a single pod and persistent volume to deploy wordpress on Kubernetes clusters.

 Coming Soon.
 Please check back shortly.